 Staffordshire County Council is committed to achieving good corporate governance and this Local Code describes how the council intends to achieve this in an open and transparent way.
 The Local Code is based upon the CIPFA SOLACE framework 'Delivering Good Governance in Local Government (April 2016) which replaced the document published in 2007 and amended in 2012.

 As laid out in the guidance it 'is intended to assist authorities individually in reviewing and accounting for their own unique approach.
 The overall aim is to ensure that resources are directed in accordance with agreed policy and according to priorities, that there is sound and inclusive decision making and that there is clear accountability for the use of those resources in order to achieve desired outcomes for service users and communities'.

-The Local Code is based on the following 7 principles, the first 2 of which underpin the remaining 5 with the overall aim of:
+The Local Code is based on the following 7 principles, the first 2 of which underpin the remaining 5 with the overall aim of achieving the intended outcomes whilst acting in the public interest at all times.